 Music fan?
 Then it’s time to plan your pilgrimage to Spillers.
 It’s the oldest record shop in the world, plain and simple.
-Since 1894, Spillers has become an integral part of Cardiff’s musical cultural identity and history, sharing new sounds with music lovers for nearly 125 years.
+Since 1894, Spillers has become an integral part of Cardiff’s musical cultural identity and history, sharing new sounds with music lovers for 130 years.
 Its relatively new home in the Morgan Arcade perfectly befits its image as a quirky independent, and warrants a special trip when you visit the capital.

 Local listen: Boy Azooga - 1, 2, Kung Fu.